spindlelabs/otto/README.md

 Known issues
 ------------

-Otto does not provide a mechanism for removing deployed applications, but it's [easy to do manually](http://cr.yp.to/daemontools/faq/create.html#remove).
+Otto does not provide a mechanism for removing deployed applications, but it's easy to do manually: remove the application definition from the node manifest, [stop the application and its `supervise` process](http://cr.yp.to/daemontools/faq/create.html#remove), and then remove its state from `/opt/otto`.